Skip to Content

 Having the insight was only the beginning.
 The real challenge was keeping this direction alive in a corporate culture accustomed to feature creep.

-I didn't use static images.
-I built 1:1 digital prototypes on a touchscreen, wrapped in Adobe Air, that simulated the real machine—complete with sound and door opening/closing mechanics.
+I didn’t use static images.
+I built 1:1 digital prototypes on a touchscreen, wrapped in Adobe Air, that simulated the real machine - complete with sound and door opening/closing mechanics.
+This was as close as possible to the real experience, allowing us to gather high-fidelity user insights across several rounds of testing.

 The Success